ibexa/documentation-developer/docs/search/aggregation_reference/aggregation_reference.md

 - Range aggregations count values in specified ranges
 - Stats aggregations compute stats over numeric fields: minimum, average and maximum value, count and sum of values

+!!! tip

+    Aggregations are not available in the Legacy Search engine.

 ## Content aggregations

 |Name | Type | Based on|